 Best Soil for Carrots

-The soil you use to plant your carrots in is vital.
+The soil you use to plant your carrots is vital.
 Sift through the dirt and remove any large chunks of organic matter, tricks, and any trash that may have ended up in your gardening soil.
-By doing this will ensure there is nothing left to force your carrot roots to change direction leaving you with an extensive collection of no good carrots.
+By doing this will ensure there is nothing left to force your carrot roots to change direction, leaving you with an extensive collection of no good carrots.

 Carrots thrive in well-drained sandy or loamy soil.
-These types of soil give carrots the ability to dig into the ground allowing them to grow deeper.
+These types of soil give carrots the ability to dig into the ground, allowing them to grow deeper.
 If you are using a thicker soil, try mixing in peat moss to make it more carrot friendly.

 Prepping Soil for Carrots

 Avoid using fertilizers or compost on your carrots.
 For most plants, you would happily add these to your soil before planting.
 For carrots, this can lead to significant issues.
 You want your carrots to have one main root that is relatively clean of other roots.
-If you add plenty of nutrition to the soil, your carrots will grow extra roots on the side leaving you with a very unattractive carrot.
+If you add plenty of nutrition to the soil, your carrots will grow new roots on the side, leaving you with a very unattractive carrot.

 There are carrot-friendly vegetables to grow next to or near to, but there are other vegetables that are not.
-So, if you are looking to make the most use of your space, plant your carrots with several other plants including beans, peppers, and chives.
+So, if you are looking to make the most use of your space, plant your carrots with several other plants, including beans, peppers, and chives.
 But avoid planting with potatoes and other root vegetables.

 Now it’s time to PIN IT.
-Pin the below photo to your garden Pinterest board – gardening season is here!!
+Pin the below photo to your garden Pinterest board – the gardening season is here!!

-Healthy Carrot Soups
+Healthy Homemade Carrot Soups

 Well, because you are here seeking how to grow carrots, it’s only wise to give you some carrot soup recipes from my friends for you to make with all your perfect carrots!!